 The city is perfect for a romantic getaway, a family vacation, or even just a short day trip to the lakeshore with friends.

 Our comprehensive guide will not only tell you more about Holland Michigan and how it came to be, but it also will identify the best Holland Michigan things to do for any occasion.
-Your adventure in Tulip City starts here.
+Your adventure in Tulip City starts here!

-Best Things to Do in Holland Michigan in 2022
+Best Things to Do in Holland Michigan

 Situated on the shores of beautiful Lake Michigan, Holland is a vacation destination for many Michiganders throughout the warmer months of the year and makes a great quiet getaway in the colder months, too.

 Whether it’s the draw of the sandy beaches, the annual Tulip festival, Dutch history and architecture, or simply the quaintness of downtown Holland, there are so many great things to do in Holland Michigan – perfect for a romantic getaway, a family vacation, or even just a short day trip to the lakeshore with friends.

 Seasonal Things to Do in Holland Michigan

 Holland blooms and blossoms in the springtime — quite literally.
 Every year, the community plants thousands of Tulip bulbs — flown directly in from The Netherlands — and each spring, residents and visitors are showered with miles of brightly colored tulips.